Metaform/edc-protocols/specifications/model/information.model.md

 An `Agreement` is an [ODRL Agreement](https://www.w3.org/TR/odrl-model/#policy-agreement) with the following attributes:

-- An ODRL `uid` that is a unique UUID.
-(ODRL PROFILE)
 - The `Agreement` class must include one `target` attribute that is the UUID of the asset the agreement is associated with.
-An agreement is therefore associated with **EXACTLY ONE** asset.
+An agreement is therefore associated with **EXACTLY
+  ONE** asset.
 (ODRL PROFILE)